 Some ear infections simply cannot be controlled with the above steps.
 These cases have transcended medical management and must proceed to surgical management.
 What this entails will depend on the state of the ear canal.
 Your veterinarian will make recommendations accordingly.

 Ear infections are common and can be challenging.
 Fortunately, most cases are simple and easily cleared up.
-Be sure to recheck the ears as your veterinarian recommends because ending treatment early can lead to a continuing infection.
+Be sure to recheck the ears as your veterinarian recommends as premature discontinuance of treatment can lead to a continuing infection.